Eero Savilahti

-Eero Savilahti (born August 10, 1992) is a Finnish ice hockey player, who currently is with the Heilbronner Falken of the DEL2.
+Eero Savilahti (born August 10, 1992) is a Finnish ice hockey player, who is currently with IK Oskarshamn in the HockeyAllsvenskan.

 Savilahti made his Liiga debut playing with Ilves during the 2013–14 Liiga season.
 He went on to play 232 games for Ilves until he was released on May 2, 2019.
 In the 2019–20 season, he played for Kiekko-Vantaa and Kovee in the second Finnish league, Mestis, before leaving to play for the Heilbronner Falken.